-Squatting shoe have a stable base and enable athletes to get to greater depths during Olympic lifting or squatting.
-I can now archive highly comfortable and deeper squat.
+Squatting shoes have a stable base and enable athletes to get to greater depths during Olympic lifting or squatting.
+I can now archive a highly comfortable and deeper squat.

 Squatting shoes will have heel shoes being: wood, TPU, stacked leather, and EVA.
 Therefore, you might want to practice discretion and check your squatting shoes preferences, mainly when deciding on the heel type to take.

 For the strapping or lacing system, most athletes require having the best for top security.
 Itâ€™s either the BOA lacing, double strap, or single strap.

 - Kinematic changes using weightlifting shoes on barbell back squat by Sato, Fortenbaugh, & Hydock.